Jeroen88/EasyOpenTherm/README.md

 All these functions take an OpenTherm DATA-ID as _first_ parameter.
 The DATA-ID refers to the action requested from the boiler.
 All known DATA-ID's are defined in _EasyOpenTherm.h_.
 The DATA-IDs for reading data from the boiler are defined in ```enum class READ_DATA_ID```, DATA-IDs for writing data to the boiler are defined in ```enum class WRITE_DATA_ID``` and DATA-IDs for writing and reading data to and from the boiler are defined in ```enum class    READ_WRITE_DATA_ID```.
 The _second_ parameter and sometimes _third_ parameter defines the value _written to_ the boiler or _read from_ the boiler.
 The data types are:
 - uint16_t marked as u16 in the comments
 - sint16_t marked as s16
-- float marked as f8.8 (because actually it is a sint_16 / 256)
+- float marked as f8.8 (because actually it is a sint16_t / 256)
 - Two times a uint8_t marked as flag8, u8 or s8.
-If it is a flag the meaning of bits is defined in an enum class with a name inding in _FLAG, e.g. ```enum class STATUS_FLAGS```
+If it is a flag the meaning of bits is defined in an enum class with a name ending in _FLAG, e.g. ```enum class STATUS_FLAGS```

-Remember: the thermostat is always the _primary_ device and the boiler always the _secondary_.

 ## Glossary
 - _primary_: the device issuing the requests, in this context also called _thermostat_